sproutcore/sproutcore-ace/README.md

 Every module lives in its own sub-framework and therefore has to be added to the dependencies of your app.
 So, in order to include the html mode, you need to add 'sproutcore-ace:html'.
 This should automatically also include the basic editor.

+This framework can only be used with the NodeJS based SproutCore build tools.